-The term "middle housing" or "missing middle housing" applies to housing types that fall between detached single-family residences and large apartment complexes.
+The term "middle housing" or "missing middle housing" applies to housing types that fall between detached single-unit residences and large apartment complexes.
 They include duplexes, triplexes, quadplexes, townhouses, cottage clusters, and courtyard and garden apartment complexes.

 Policies related to housing are guided by Statewide Planning Goal 10 (Housing), which seeks to "provide for the housing needs of citizens of the state" and which establishes guidelines for how local jurisdictions can achieve the goal.
-Milwaukie complies with Goal 10 by preparing a Housing Needs Analysis (HNA), which is used to help develop Comprehensive Plan goals and policies that are consistent with the HNA and which reflect city priorities and strategies.
-The city last completed an HNA in 2016, which include an inventory of buildable land and how that buildable land translates to a 20-year supply of housing, as well as the city's projected needs (demand) for housing over the same 20-year period.
-As required by Goal 10, the HNA analyzes the supply of and demand for housing across a variety of housing types, household sizes, and household incomes.
+Goal 10 requires preparation of a Housing Needs Analysis (HNA) to help guide housing related planning efforts.
+The City will prepare a new HNA in conjunction with work to update the Comprehensive Plan map and the corresponding zoning.
+The HNA process involves the preparation of a buildable lands inventory (BLI).
+The City last updated its BLI in early 2020.
+The buildable land inventory is used to identify the City's 20-year supply of land for housing.
+The HNA will pair the inventory with the city's projected needs (demand) for housing over the same 20-year period.
+As required by Goal 10, the HNA will analyze the supply of and demand for housing across a variety of housing types, household sizes, and household incomes.